asciamanna/asciamanna.github.io/_drafts/ndepend-2017-measuring-the-cost-of-sloppy-code.md

 tags: ['code quality', 'static code analysis']
 ---

 Static code analysis is an [essential tool](/2015/08/30/the-importance-of-static-code-analysis.html) for development teams.
-One of its most valuable uses is to measure the quality of a code base over time.
+Measuring the quality of code over time is an incredibly valuable static analysis feature.
 It is imperative that software teams can continuously deliver business value in a world of constant change.
-The rapid change in expectations of the software, requirements, scale, team members, and the understanding of the domain all can have an adverse affect on the ability to deliver value to customers.
+The rapid change in business priorities, scale, team members, market needs, and the understanding of the domain all can have an adverse affect on the ability to deliver value to customers.
 Unless there is a constant focus on quality, software quality has a tendency to degrade over time.

 In the .NET technology stack [NDepend](http:/www.ndepend.com) sits above the rest in its ability to continuously measure code quality over time.
 In the latest version, [NDepend 2017](http://www.ndepend.com/ndepend-v2017) two new features have been added that significantly advance its already thorough features, _Smart Technical Debt Estimation_ and _Quality Gates_.

 ## Organizational Quality Issues

 Too often in organizations with code quality issues there isn't visibility into how bad the code really is.
 The team may make half-hearted attempts at improvement but they get the feeling that these changes aren't having any substantive effect on the quality of the system.
-What they do know is that their problems persist: developers are frustrated, it takes increasingly longer to get features into production, bugs are constantly emerging despite increased manual testing efforts, and the dreaded _"bug whack-a-mole"_ problem arises, where fixing one bug causes a couple of others to appear.
+What they do know is that their problems persist: developers are frustrated, it takes increasingly longer to get features into production, bugs are constantly emerging despite increased manual testing efforts, and the dreaded _"bug whac-a-mole"_ problem arises, where fixing one bug causes a couple of others to appear.
+Fixing those causes even more bugs to be uncovered and so on.

-It goes without saying that these types of organizations have not yet mastered the team and organizational practices to ensure the delivery of high quality code.
+It goes without saying that these types of organizations have not yet mastered the development and organizational practices to ensure the delivery of high quality code.
 It is not uncommon for these organizations to ignore training, workshops, and other activities that will help teams build the skills necessary to fix code quality issues.
-NDepend 2017 can give organizations the data to help them address all of these concerns.
+NDepend 2017 can give teams the data they need to help address these concerns.

 ## Smart Technical Debt Estimation